Soft Chewy Oatmeal Raisin Cookies

 Instructions

-• In a small microwave-safe bowl add the raisins along with ¼ c. of water.
-Cover with plastic wrap and microwave for 30 seconds then allow to sit covered until needed.
+• In a small microwave-safe bowl, add the raisins along with ¼ cup of water.
+Cover with plastic wrap and microwave for 30 seconds, then allow to sit covered until needed.

-• In a medium size mixing bowl, combine flour, oats, baking soda, cinnamon, nutmeg, and salt.
+• In a medium-sized mixing bowl, combine flour, oats, baking soda, cinnamon, nutmeg, and salt.
 Whisk to combine.
-With mixing speed on low, gradually add dry ingredients, mixing until no flour pockets remain.
-Remove bowl from stand and fold in raisins (drain any excess moisture from the bowl before adding them).
-Cover the bowl and place in the dough in the refrigerator to chill for 1 hour before baking.
+With the mixing speed on low, gradually add dry ingredients, mixing until no flour pockets remain.
+Remove the bowl from the stand and fold in raisins (drain any excess moisture from the bowl before adding them).
+Cover the bowl and place the dough in the refrigerator to chill for 1 hour before baking.

-• Preheat oven to 350 degrees.
-Line baking sheets with parchment paper or baking mats, set aside.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line baking sheets with parchment paper or baking mats, and set aside.

-• Using a standard size cookie scoop, place balls of chilled dough onto the prepared cookie sheets.
+• Using a standard-sized cookie scoop, place chilled cookie dough balls onto the prepared cookie sheets.
 Place in the oven and bake for 10-12 minutes, or until the edges of the cookies begin to turn golden brown in color.
-The centers should look slightly underbaked, they will firm up once cooled.
+The centers should look slightly underbaked; they will firm up once cooled.
 Remove from oven and allow cookies to cool on sheets for 3-4 minutes before transferring to a wire rack to cool completely.

 NOTES

--You could easily swap out the raisins for chocolate chips (just up the vanilla extract by ½ tsp. and omit the cinnamon and nutmeg).
-Sometimes I'll add toffee chunks too!
+-You could easily swap out the raisins for chocolate chips (just increase the vanilla extract by ½ tsp. and omit the cinnamon and nutmeg).
+Sometimes I’ll add toffee chunks too!

 Nutrition